Tough Being A-Live

 A sharp decline in revenue indicates that Livewire Motorcycle’s transaction prices may have suffered.

-The only positive spin we can put here is that the cost cutting measures are paying off, at least in the short-term.
-The operating loss was USD 110.4m, a 5% improvement from USD 116.0m operating loss in 2023.
-Most of the improvements in operating loss came in the last quarter of the year (after the cost cutting measures) as Livewire reduced operating losses for the motorcycle division in Q4 2024 to USD 24.7m, from USD 33.8m in Q4 2023.
+The only positive spin we can put here is that the cost-cutting measures are paying off, at least in the short term.
+The operating loss was USD 110.4m, a 5% improvement from the USD 116.0m operating loss in 2023.
+Most of the improvements in operating loss came in the last quarter of the year (after the cost-cutting measures) as Livewire reduced operating losses for the motorcycle division in Q4 2024 to USD 24.7m, from USD 33.8m in Q4 2023.

 “In 2024, we undertook several initiatives to navigate the market dynamics and turned challenges into opportunities to reposition the business for 2025.
 We now expect to reduce our cash burn by 40% or more in 2025 compared to 2024.
 The Company plans to continue establishing its leadership in the EV space.
 With our world-class products, first-class team, and best-in-the-industry retail partners, we will continue to relentlessly improve the fundamentals of the business and position ourselves for long-term success,” – Karim Donnez, CEO, LiveWire.